hasura/local-development/README.md

    ```

    Wait for a few seconds and try again.

 3) Virtualbox or minikube errors:

    If you are facing errors of the type: `Error getting state for host: machine does not exist`, try each of the following:

    1. Make sure there's no `minikube` already lying around (run `minikube delete`).
       Then try to run `hasuractl local stop` and after a few minutes (check your virtualbox console to see if the VM has actually stopped),
       run `hasuractl local start` again and everything should be back up.
    2. If that also doesn't work,
       `hasuractl local clean`, wait for a few minutes
        and then `hasuractl local start` again
    3. If that also doesn't work,
       remove the `~/.minihasura` folder and
       start everything from the beginning of this guide again viz. `hasuractl login`, `hasuractl local start`

 # Upcoming features
-- Exposing local hasura to public internet
 - Migration from local development to Kubernetes cluster on any cloud provider.